1. Home

 Key considerations

 All guidelines should take into account the assessment of the individual to assure health and safety to promote quality of life.
+A person-centred approach should consider the person’s preferences and goals, with the understanding that all people have rights to personal safety, health, meaningful relationships, dignity and respect.

 A crisis impacts the life of a person with PWS in significant ways.
 To begin with, a crisis calls into question whether or not their world is secure and their caregivers are trustworthy.
 If those questions are not answered affirmatively through the effective resolution of a crisis, then the increased anxiety of the person with PWS will likely lead to even more crisis situations.
 Conversely, if the crisis situation is handled appropriately and effectively, then proper crisis management can strengthen the bond between the person with PWS and their caregivers, leading to a more crisis-free environment in the future.

-From Structure of Work: “Every person has dreams and wishes for their future.
-How do we manage so their (the persons with PWS) dreams can come true?”
+Structure of work: Every person has dreams and wishes for their future.
+How do we manage so the dreams of the person with PWS can come true?

-From Behaviour Management: Every person who is involved with the care and management of a person with Prader-Willi syndrome will eventually experience a crisis situation.
-And each crisis experience offers an opportunity to learn how to better manage a crisis in the future.
+Behaviour management: Every person who is involved with the care and management of a person with Prader-Willi syndrome will eventually experience a crisis situation.
+Each crisis experience offers an opportunity to learn how to better manage a crisis in the future.
 First, caregivers must understand the crisis.
 Second, caregivers must know what to do when a crisis occurs.
+Third, after the crisis is resolved caregivers should take time to reflect with the client involved.
+Fourth, caregivers should use the information and insight gathered in the three previous steps to create prevention strategies.

-The behaviour management plan should reflect the preferences, opinions and emotions of the individual.
+A behaviour management plan should reflect the preferences, opinions and emotions of the individual.
 The individual should help create the plan, accept the final version of the plan, and perhaps sign the plan to demonstrate their agreement.
 The plan should be tailored to each individual’s mental level, and have clear rules and limits for appropriate behaviours while offering structure in the form of limited choices.
 While focusing on prevention of behavioural crises, the appropriate consequences of maladaptive behaviours should be explained.
 It is important to take into account that not all individuals with PWS will be able to comprehend the consequences of their behaviours.

 Caregiver Resources: